 Metaphysical Properties of Tourmaline Quartz Cabochons:

 Tourmalinated Quartz facilitates clear thinking.
-It is said to help people stay on a spiritual path, especially those who have indulged in negative behaviors-such as crime of drug abuse.
+It is said to help people stay on a spiritual path, especially those who have indulged in negative behaviors-such as drug abuse.